Trashpanda70/Pokemon-Stats-Page/README.md

   - The volume created is called "data" and "/app/database/db-files" is the file path in the container where the database files are located.
 - **--name poke-stats** - Specifies the name of the container.
 This is useful if you want to start/stop the container using the instructions [here](#how-do-i-stop-this-thing-from-running-and-start-it-again-later), as you only need to type the name.
   - This is completely optional, and removing it will not effect the app itself.
-- **pokemon-stats-page** - The name of the Docker Image to use.
+- **mdwelker/pokemon-stats-page** - The name of the Docker Image to use.
 Think of the Image as the environment the app runs in.
 It has all the dependencies and files the app needs to function.
 I created this image and uploaded it to [Docker Hub](https://hub.docker.com/repository/docker/mdwelker/pokemon-stats-page/general), and the command will download the image so that the app can run in the environment I configured for it.
 - If you do not believe my explanations go read up on it yourself [here](https://docs.docker.com/engine/reference/commandline/run/)

 ## **Help**